-AUD/USD: Aussie Trading Higher in the Morning Session
+AUD/USD: Aussie Trading Higher In The Morning Session

 |

-Moving ahead, investors will look forward to Australia's private sector credit data for November, scheduled to release overnight.
+Looking forward, investors will concentrate on Australia’s AiG performance of services index for December, scheduled to release overnight.

 The currency pair is trading above its 20 Hr and 50 Hr moving averages.